ITCELL-COMML-MUMBAI-CR/samadhanFOIS/README.md

-# Samadhan FOIS - Railway Complaint Management System
+# SAMPARK FOIS - Railway Complaint Management System

-A comprehensive web-based complaint handling system for Central Railway freight customers built with PHP, MySQL, HTML, CSS, and JavaScript.
+This is a comprehensive railway complaint management system designed to streamline the process of handling freight-related customer complaints for Central Railway.

 ## Features